wangbingjie/blast/docs/developer_guide/dev_github_issues.rst

 -------------------

 These issues are tagged with :code:`Difficulty: intermediate`.
-These issues are slightly longer tasks which require editing python code with blast.
+These issues are slightly longer tasks which require editing Python code with Blast.
 You may have to write tests to get work on these issues through code review.
 The issue will often have some direction on how to complete the feature request, but you will have to figure out specific implementation details.
-These issues are great for developers who have some experience with python and / or have completed a few entry level issues.
+These issues are great for developers who have some experience with Python and / or have completed a few entry level issues.

 Advanced issues